List of Chengdu J-7 variants: J-7E series

 The J-7E (NATO reporting name: Fishcan-D) is the day fighter series of the J-7 that utilizes a double delta wing which greatly improved maneuverability from previous models.
-It was decided that in order to maintain good maneuverability, the series would not be equipped with fire control radar or medium range AAMs.
+It was decided that to maintain good maneuverability, the series would not be equipped with fire control radar or medium range AAMs.
 Equipped with only ranging radar and close range AAM, new features of this series included utilization of a carbon-carbon composite brake that quadrupled the service life to more than a thousand landings.
 Utilization of an aluminum-lithium alloy that reduces weight by 17% and pressure ground fueling system replacing the gravity based ground fueling system that drastically reduced the time of fueling by 80% to 6 minutes from the original half an hour.
 Deletion of the port side gun resulted in an increased fuel capacity by 100 liters, the ammo for the starboard side gun was reduced to 60 rounds.
 The WP-13F engine increased mean time between overhauls (MTBO) to 300 hours and the service life to 900 hours.
 Maximum payload is increased to 1.6 tons.
-Newer avionics replaced the older ones on earlier J-7's.
+Newer avionics replaced the older ones on earlier J-7s.
 The general designer of the J-7E series was Lu Yu-Ying (陆育英).